Useful Acronyms for Software Executives

 ARPU: Average Revenue Per User

-Measures the revenue generated from each active user, typically on a monthly basis.
+Measures the revenue generated from each active user, typically monthly.
 ARPU is calculated by dividing monthly recurring revenue (MRR) by the number of active customers.

 ARR: Annual Recurring Revenue

 ARR is a metric for subscription-based models to measure average recurring revenue.
-It annualizes monthly recurring revenues to provide insight on a run rate basis into growth.
+It annualizes monthly recurring revenues to provide insight into growth on a run-rate basis.
 ARR is calculated by multiplying MRR by 12.

 CAC: Customer Acquisition Cost